By Acodis Pharma Team on January 29, 2026

 • Extract and validate critical data automatically using ML or LLMs

-• Flag discrepancies, missing entries and deviations based on learned patterns
+• Flag discrepancies, missing entries, and deviations based on learned patterns

 • Enable focus on exceptions instead of repetitive, page-by-page checks